Does Office 365 provide backup protection for organisations?

 First, let’s start with some facts about data loss in the cloud.

-• 64% of data loss is accidental: On its own, Office 365 has limited retention policies.
+• 64% of data loss is accidental: On its own, Microsoft 365 has limited retention policies.
 So, if an end-user accidentally deletes an email, a OneDrive for Business folder, or even an entire SharePoint site, and the retention period expires before that deletion is noticed, the data is unrecoverable.

 • 20% of data loss is due to malicious intent, including Hackers: More and more customers are realising this with incidents like Ransomware getting attention in the media.
 But there are internal threats as well.
 For example, a SharePoint admin can permanently delete SharePoint content, making it immediately unrecoverable.